 For more on this, read Dance Safari’s post, “How to Check Out a Ballroom Dance Studio“.
 And, in case you aren’t sure that you want to go to a party, spend a minute with this post, “Work Hard, Play Hard: Why Partying is Healthy“.
 (Especially if it includes a dance workout!)

 All businesses need new customers to grow.
 And, of course, a happy customer is the best advertisement.
-Your students will be proud to share the studio with their friends, family, and acquaintances.
+Your students will be proud to share the studio with friends, family, and acquaintances.

 - Instructors earn money by teaching lessons.
-Perhaps a beloved teacher had students graduate and now he or she needs new students to stay busy.
+Perhaps your beloved teacher had students graduate and now he or she needs new students to stay busy.
 If this is the case, you’ll want to help by inviting new people.

 - Lots of times the student’s incentive is the possibility of earning free or discounted private lessons if their guest decides to take advantage of the special offer.